 Customizing the build pipeline

 To meet your specific needs, you can customize the way that Konflux builds components.
-You can customize builds in two ways:
+For instance:

 • Change the parameters of the build pipeline of a component.